 And to mark the arrival of a new year, we’ve got an arrival of our own to bring you.

-Pediatric scales are designed for weighing infants.
-The Royal College of Pediatrics and Child Health has advised that all children between 2 and 18 should be weighed annually.
+Paediatric scales are designed for weighing infants.
+The Royal College of Paediatric s and Child Health has advised that all children between 2 and 18 should be weighed annually.

 Measuring a baby’s weight is essential if you want to see if he or she is growing as they should.
 As a parent, it provides peace of mind in those early months and years when you want to know that your child is healthy.